VW under pressure for answers as emissions scandal deadlines loom

 Since Volkswagen’s cheating was exposed on Sept.
 18, the carmaker has come under fire for a slow response.

 While it admitted on Sept.
-22 that 11 million diesel vehicles worldwide were fitted with illegal software, it only provided customers with information about whether their cars and vans were affected on Friday.
+22 that 11 million diesel vehicles worldwide were fitted with software capable of rigging emissions tests, it only provided customers with information about whether their vehicles were affected on Friday.

-Owners have been told their vehicles will have to be refitted, but do not know if this will affect their fuel economy or performance -- key issues that could determine the number of lawsuits and amount of damage to Volkswagen’s reputation.
+Owners have been told their cars and vans will have to be refitted, but do not know if this will affect their fuel economy or performance -- key issues that could determine the number of lawsuits and amount of damage to Volkswagen’s reputation.

 Analysts and investors are also anxious to know whether Volkswagen cheated emissions tests in Europe too.
 The German transport ministry has said it did, but has not given details.